-Built in 1979, by Marinette Marine of Marinette Wisconsin (hull #167) as the Narragansett for the United States Navy.
+Built in 1979, by the Marinette Marine Corporation of Marinette Wisconsin (hull #167) as the T-ATF 167 (Narragansett) for the United States Navy.

-The towing gear consists of a single drum SMATCO66 DTS-200 towing winch with a level wind outfitted with 2,500(ft) of 2 1/2(in) wire, with a line pull of 250,000 pounds.
-A Lake Shore traction winch outfitted with 15(in) towing hawser.
-A direct drive capstan, as well as two sets of hydraulic towing pins and a 10(ft).
-For mooring purposes she is fitted with two electro hydraulic winches, and a 3,500 pound Navy stockless anchor with fourteen shots of 1 3/4(in) chain.
+The towing equipment consists of a single drum, SMATCO66 DTS-200, towing winch, with a level wind.
+Outfitted with 2,500(ft) of 2.5(in) towing wire.
+With a Lake Shore traction winch, outfitted with 15(in) towing hawser.
+A direct drive capstan, as well as two sets of hydraulic towing pins.
+And two electro hydraulic mooring winches.